 The key here is to be open to other people’s needs.
 Everyone should be heard.
 Everyone should be able to express their opinions, concerns and be able to influence the team agreements.
 When we work as a fully distributed team, culture is another aspect of this topic.
 Some people will be more direct, and some people may form particular sentences in a certain way as they speak a different native language.
 In many cases, we should be open to understanding their intentions.
 I personally love one of our team agreements:

 There are two schools when it comes to running the teams.
 One says we need to control everybody.
 In this case, management starts to be very creative with any controls that are imposed on everyone; time cards, mouse trackers, detailed reports of daily activity and so on.
 On the other hand, we have a different approach.
 We are adults, and we want to achieve some goals together.
 Everyone understands our mission and strategy.
 Let’s work together to achieve some tangible results.

-When it comes to the team agreements, we want to help to create and maintain trust.
+When it comes to team agreements, we want to help to create and maintain trust.
 We build trust by trusting others.
-In team agreements, we should say something about being equal, having the voice heard and making sure we respect each other.
-Sometimes it’s taken for granted, and it’s already included in the company mission statement or core values.
-In my opinion, we should always take it to the grand level and have it in the team agreements.
-Trust and psychological safety are very fragile and should be explicitly taken care of at any occasion.
+In team agreements, we should say something about being equal, having our voices heard and making sure we respect each other.
+Sometimes it’s taken for granted and already included in the company mission statement or core values.
+I think we should always take it to the grand level and have it in the team agreements.
+Trust and psychological safety are very fragile and should be explicitly taken care of on any occasion.